cs4241-21a/a1-gettingstarted/README.md

 9. Ensure that your project has the proper naming scheme (guide follows) so we can find it.
 9. Create and submit a Pull Request to the original repo.

-## Option 2 - Fork repo and import to Glitch, edit on Glitch, and then export back to GitHub
-Most of these steps are the same as option 1, except that you being by creating a new project Glitch using this repo as a staring point (just choose New Project > Import from GitHub for this and then paste in the link to your repo).
-At the end, you can export your Glitch project to GitHub by [following these instructions](https://www.youtube.com/watch?time_continue=77&v=aWJFbtrgW4E&feature=emb_logo). *Note that the location of the projecct export feature in Glitch has moved from what they show in this video.* It's now located in Tools > Import and Export (tools is located in the bottom left of the Glitch editor).

-## Option 3 - Clone to computer, edit locally, push to GitHub, upload to Glitch
-This is the same as option 1, except that for step 6 (Deploy to Glitch) you simply upload each file to your Glitch repository (using New File > Upload a File).

 Naming and URL Scheme
 ---